DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 Port Scheduler Dequeue API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The port scheduler dequeue API is very similar to the API of the Intel® DPDK PMD RX function.
+The port scheduler dequeue API is very similar to the API of the DPDK PMD RX function.

 .. code-block:: c